-When a commercial premise is being rented, both the landlord and tenant hold responsibility for certain things.
-Whilst trading in the space, you will need to know what is required of you legally when using the premises so that you can avoid any legal issues or misunderstandings with your landlord.
+When a commercial premise is being rented, both the landlord and tenant hold responsibility for certain parts of it.
+Whilst trading in the space, you’ll need to know what is required of you legally when using the premises so that you can avoid any legal issues or misunderstandings with your landlord.

-As a tenant, you will have some responsibilities by law and you will also have some that depend on what is in your lease agreement.
+As a tenant, you’ll have some responsibilities by law and you’ll also have some that depend on what is in your Commercial Lease Agreement.
 There will also be commercial lease landlord responsibilities, so make sure you are clear on what is needed of you and what can be left to them to make sure that your time on the premises runs as smoothly as possible.

-A commercial lease is a legally binding contract that agrees the length of time for which you as a business will be permitted to use a commercial premise in exchange for payment to the landlord.
-When renting a commercial property, you are expected to be using the premises for commercial activity only.
+A commercial lease is a legally binding contract that agrees to the length of time for which you as a business will be permitted to use a commercial premise in exchange for payment to the landlord.
+When renting a commercial property, you’re expected to be using the premises for commercial activity only.
 Commercial properties can include shops, restaurants or even offices.

-- the lease term and whether it is a fixed-term or not
+- The lease term and whether it’s fixed-term or not

-- what type of business can be carried out in the property
+- What type of business can be carried out at the property

 You must be happy with the landlord and tenant responsibilities for the commercial premises laid out in your lease, as once you have agreed to them by signing the contract, you must respect the terms to avoid any legal issues.